getappmap/appmap-js/docs/reference/appmap-ruby.md

 * SQL queries that sent to the `ActiveSupport::Notifications` handler `sql.active_record`.
 * Specific functions that are identified and labeled by [lib/appmap/builtin_hooks](https://github.com/getappmap/appmap-ruby/tree/master/lib/appmap/builtin_hooks) and [lib/appmap/gem_hooks](https://github.com/getappmap/appmap-ruby/tree/master/lib/appmap/gem_hooks).

-So, even if your _appmap.yml_ is empty except for a `name` and `packages: []`, your AppMaps will still contain the events listed above.
+So, even if your _appmap.yml_ is empty except for a `name` and `packages: []`, your AppMap Data will still contain the events listed above.

 ## Labels

-The AppMap data specification provides for class and function `labels`, which can be used to enhance the AppMap visualizations, and for code analysis.
+The AppMap Data specification provides for class and function `labels`, which can be used to enhance the AppMap Diagrams, and for code analysis.

 You can apply function labels using source code comments in your Ruby code.
 To apply a labels to a function, add a `@label` or `@labels` line to the comment which immediately precedes a function.